 That’s one type of problem-solving approach – create problems where there aren’t any!

-Another is to see that there is a problem but refuse to seek out the origin of the problem and become prescriptive instead of explorative.
+In addition, there may be a problem but the leader refuses to seek out its origin.
+And, instead, becomes prescriptive instead of explorative.
 It is imperative to get the entire story before identifying a problem or creating narratives that do not even apply to the situation.
 With a small glance in the direction of what might be going wrong, the leader decides they know what do and issues a directive.
 For this leader, they often get it wrong as they waste time and money with topical solutions.
 Conducting a listening tour with your team or sending out anonymous surveys can create avenues to discover most all of the facts for clarity around how to define and solve problems.

 In the end, his treatment of my symptoms had exacerbated my symptoms causing temporary paralysis of the right side of my body.
 Neurological Lyme disease took over as the steroids suppressed my immune system over a period of months.

 Problem solving can be complex if the leader is not able or willing to explore their own problem-solving approach and skills.
-It would be good for us to consider that higher-level problem-solving ability involves both skill and art; it is something that can grow stronger and can be developed into an incredible asset to a business or a team.
-In fact, it is one of my most enjoyable aspect of training delivery!
+Moreover, it would be good for us to consider that higher-level problem-solving ability involves both skill and art.
+Critical thinking around problem-solving is something that can grow stronger and can be developed into an incredible asset to a business or a team.
+It is one of my most enjoyable aspects of training delivery!

-Often, simply admitting that the leader doesn’t understand what the problem is creates space for the team and leader to discover the problem, opening the door to powerful questions and creative thought.
+Often, simply admitting that the leader doesn’t understand what the problem is creating space for the team and leader to discover the problem, opening the door to powerful questions and creative thought.

 Building Problem Solving Capacity